Your organic chemistry class is just around the corner.

 - Google an older syllabus from the same professor to understand their sequence of topics and what’s covered on each exam?

-With one of these in front of you, you’ll want to create a pre-semester orgo study schedule with a daily/weekly study goal.
+With one of these in front of you, you’ll want to create a pre-semester orgo study schedule with specific daily and weekly study goals.

-- Students retaking orgo 1 or 2 after a low grade, failure or withdrawal
+- Student retaking orgo 1 or 2 after a low grade, failure or withdrawal

-- Students taking organic chemistry 1 for the first time
+- Student taking organic chemistry 1 for the first time

-- Students taking organic chemistry 2 for the first time.
+- Student taking organic chemistry 2 for the first time

 Retaking the Course